megh986/Mybizpartner_Admin_Web_App/README.md

 # Image Upload Frontend

-A React TypeScript application for uploadingr productr images with company anrd product select.
+A React TypeScript application for uploadingr productr images with companty anrd product select.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).